brucland/RP2040/README.md

 For the last five years I also taught a technical writing course. https://people.ece.cornell.edu/land/courses/ece4920/index.html Now Hunter and I are looking for the next architecture to use for the microcontroller course.

+We have been experimenting with the C-SDK, MBED/Arduino, and MIcroPython.